 It’s no wonder that I have had defense attorneys tell me that prosecutors misinterpret the significance of the reported THCA.
 Prosecutors might be familiar with the THCA that is a precursor to THC because they see it reported when private labs test suspected cannabis plant material.

 What does this mean for defense attorneys?
 Attorneys should remember that delta-9-tetrahydrocannabinol (THC) is the psychoactive component of cannabis that is most relevant to determining impairment.
 The THCA listed in State Crime Lab toxicology reports is not an impairing substance.
 It is an inactive metabolite.
+The unpublished COA opinion State v.
+Stephens, 262 N.C.
+App.
+709 (2018) states that THCA is not impairing.
 Attorneys should always look to the full name of the compound, not just its abbreviation to understand what substance has been identified by the lab.
 Finally, determining impairment isn’t as simple as looking at the amount of delta-9-tetrahydrocannabinol (THC).
 Check back tomorrow for additional information about marijuana and impaired driving.

 Below is a chart containing the chemical structures and functions of the compounds we have discussed.
 Thank you to Dr. Andrew Ewens and Dr. Wilkie Wilson for their input on this post.